-The Administrator reverses the Board's decision on the calculation of the VDA using a proportional method.
 Even if the statute required the VDA calculation methodology to be established through rulemaking, the agency satisfied that obligation by utilizing notice and comment rulemaking to promulgate, revise, and clarify the implementing regulation, and describing in regulation and preamble how the VDA is to be calculated.
-In addition, there is no rule promulgated pursuant to notice and comment rulemaking requires that either the proportional VDA calculation methodology would govern cost reporting periods that begin before October 1, 2017.
-Accordingly, even if section 1871 of the Act required the VDA calculation methodology to be established through notice and comment rulemaking, no rule promulgated pursuant to those procedures supports the proportional VDA calculation methodology (or the Provider's preferred methodology) to be applied to the period at issue in this appeal.
+In addition, there is no rule promulgated pursuant to notice and comment rulemaking requires that either the proportional calculation methodology applied to the DRG payment would govern cost reporting periods that begin before October 1, 2017.
+Accordingly, even if section 1871 of the Act required the VDA calculation methodology to be established through notice and comment rulemaking, no rule promulgated pursuant to those procedures supports the proportional VDA calculation methodology (or the Board's preferred methodology) to be applied to the period at issue in this appeal.

-Accordingly, the Administrator finds that the MAC properly determined that the Provider had been fully compensated for its fixed costs and denied the Provider's additional payment request for FY 2014.
+Accordingly, the Administrator finds that the MAC (and the Board, although based on an improper DRG proration methodology) properly determined that the Provider had been fully compensated for its fixed costs and denied the Provider's additional payment request for FY 2008.